Pesticide Drift Exposure Response Act: Earlimart, California (November, 1999)

 One significant event that led to the rise of pesticide drift awareness and the inclusion of this senate bill was a pesticide drift incident that occurred in Earlimart, California, in November, 1999.
 During this incident the mist from the pesticide known as sectagon 42 flew into the San Joaquin Valley town of Earlimart.
 This incident forced 150 people to evacuate the town and 29 people were sent to the hospital.
 Those who were taken to the hospital suffered from nausea, headaches, vomiting, etc. During this incident the United Farm Workers also commented on the danger of the pesticide that were exposed to workers.
 As it caused both cancer and birth defects in laboratory animals under the 1986 proposition 65.
 They also stated that this pesticide led to severe cases of asthma in an area that had a spill of this pesticide.
 Therefore, there was concern over both the short and long-term impacts of this pesticide drift on the people of Earlimart.
 During this incident, residents of Earlimart that were affected by the pesticide were taken to a nearby school, stripped, and hosed down.

 Resulting Organization

-The Earlimart incident resulted in organization for better regulation and awareness in regards to pesticides.
+The Earlimart incident resulted in organization for better regulation and awareness regarding pesticides.

 Teresa De Anda was a resident of Earlimart who started to help in the organization of the Tulare County community after the Earlimart incident.
 De Anda started to attend meetings with groups like the United Farm Workers, and gathered first hand information from residents of a similar pesticide accident in Arvin in 2002.
 De Anda other groups continued to advocate for establishing plans in the case of pesticide drift occurring, as there was a lack of proper protocols.
 This work from De Anda, her Earlimart group, and other groups resulted in the creation of Senate Bill 391 by State Senator Dean Florez.